List of The Price Is Right pricing games: Hurdles

 A grocery item was described, and its price was attached to a runner figure on a gameboard.
 The contestant was shown three pairs of items and asked to choose the one in each pair that was lower in price than the base item.
 Each choice was marked with a blue flag.
 Once the contestant had made all three choices, a starter's pistol was fired and the runner began to move across the board, with a hurdle rising from each chosen item as he approached it.
 If the contestant chose correctly, the hurdle would stop rising in time for the runner to clear it.
 If the runner cleared all three hurdles, the contestant won the game and a large prize.
 However, if the contestant chose incorrectly at any point, the runner would crash into that item's hurdle and the game ended.

 I

 It's Optional

-Two cars were shown, each of the same make and model.
-The contestant was told the second car was priced a set amount higher than the first and told the difference in the two prices, then shown a list of nine options.
-Selecting options one at a time, the contestant attempted to increase the price of the first car to within $100 of the price of the second car without going over.
-The number of options a contestant was allowed to choose during the course of the game changed each time it was played but was generally between three and five.
+Two cars of the same make and model were shown, and the contestant was told the price difference between them.
+A list of available options was then displayed; the contestant chose one at a time, whose price was revealed and added to the price of the first car.
+In order to win the cars, the contestant had to bring the first car to within $100 of the second one without going over.
+The maximum number of options that the contestant could choose varied from one playing to the next, but was generally between three and five.